Get a free, no obligation personal loan quote with rates as low as 9.99%

 Get Started You can apply with no impact to your credit score

-That’s why it’s important to check your credit scores, which you can check by requesting a copy of your credit report and score from one of the two credit bureaus in Canada: TransUnion, or Equifax.
+Credit scores play a key role in your ability to access a variety of financial products and programs, including personal loans, mortgages, and credit cards.
+That’s why it’s important to check your credit scores, which you can do by requesting a copy of your credit report and score from one of the two credit bureaus in Canada: TransUnion, or Equifax.

-With TransUnion you can access your credit report in a few different ways, all of which require you to provide certain pieces of information to verify your identity.
+With TransUnion, you can access your credit report in a few different ways, all of which require you to provide certain pieces of information to verify your identity.
 The information provided will help ensure that no one else is trying to unlawfully access your information and potentially steal your identity.

 But what if TransUnion cannot verify your identity when you request your credit report?
 Why would this happen?
 Let’s take a look at what’s required to obtain your credit report and potential reasons why TransUnion may be unable to verify your identity.